-Our business is currently dependent on the successful development of UBX1325 which is in early stages of clinical development.
+Our business is currently dependent on the successful development of UBX1325, which is in early stages of clinical development.

 We have no products approved for sale and all of our drug candidates are in early stages of development.
-We have one product candidate, UBX1325, in clinical development and we have ceased development of UBX0101 following our Phase 2 trial and are focused on advancing our ophthalmology program.
+We have one product candidate, UBX1325, in clinical development and are focused on advancing our ophthalmology program.
 In particular, in October 2020, we initiated a Phase 1 clinical study of UBX1325 in patients with DME or nAMD for whom anti-VEGF therapy was no longer considered beneficial, and in July, October, and November 2021, we announced positive data up to 24 weeks from this Phase 1 study.
-We initiated a Phase 2a proof-of-concept clinical study of UBX1325 in DME in May 2021 and dosed the first patient in June 2021 and expect 12-week safety and efficacy data by mid-2022.
-In March 2022 we also enrolled our first patient in our Phase 2 proof-of-concept study in nAMD, and we expect to share 16-week data in the fourth quarter of 2022.
+We initiated a Phase 2 proof-of-concept clinical study of UBX1325 in DME (BEHOLD) in May 2021, dosed the first patient in June 2021 and announced positive 24-week safety and efficacy data in November 2022.
+In April 2022 we also dosed our first patient in our Phase 2 proof-of-concept study in nAMD (ENVISION), and we expect to share 16- and 24-week data in late March 2023.
 However, the impact of the COVID-19 pandemic on the timing of study initiations, enrollment, visit adherence, and completions is hard to assess due the continually evolving nature of the situation and it is possible that the study enrollment, visit adherence, and completion may be delayed.

 In February 2022, we announced a restructuring to align resources to focus on our ongoing clinical programs and deliver on key development milestones.
 These actions to prioritize our ophthalmology programs and implement cost saving measures were designed to enable us to achieve multiple key clinical data readouts for UBX1325.
 As a result, our business is currently dependent on the successful development of UBX1325.
 The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development of UBX1325.
-If UBX1325 does not demonstrate clinical benefit or we encounter safety issues with UBX1325, we may be required to significantly delay or abandon its development.
+If UBX1325 does not demonstrate clinical benefit, we may be required to significantly delay or abandon its development.
 In the event UBX1325 is not successful in clinical development, we have limited resources and capital with which to develop additional drug candidates and we may be forced to sell or liquidate our business.

-The clinical and commercial success of UBX1325 and any other future drug candidates will depend on a number of factors, including the following:
+The clinical and commercial success of UBX1325, and any other future drug candidates, will depend on a number of factors, including the following: